AdaCore/ada-spark-rfcs/features/rfc-oop-primitives.rst

 outside of the scope, such declarations are non-primitives.

-Scoped primitives can be referred to with their fully qualified notation (for example, when using access to suprograms or renamings), for example here as ``P.R.Prim``.
+Scoped primitives can be referred to with their fully qualified notation (for example, when using access to subprograms or renamings), for example here as ``P.R.Prim``.

 Overriding and extensions
 -------------------------

-Extension of class record types work similarly to tagged records, with the addition of the word class to make it clear that we're denoting a class record extension, for example:
+Extension of class record types works similarly to tagged records, with the addition of the word class to make it clear that we're denoting a class record extension, for example: